-Download this page (PDF) containing race information about the Dorking 10 mile and 9.5 Km races.
+Download this page (PDF) containing race information about the Dorking 10 mile and 10 km races.

 BARR Ref.
 No: 247

-Thank you for entering the 32nd Dorking Ten or first 9.5Km (approx.) Road Race.
+Thank you for entering the 33rd Dorking Ten Mile Road Race or the first 10K Race.
 The event has been organised by Dorking & Mole Valley Athletics Club and incorporates the Surrey Championships Ten Mile Road Race.
-The undulating route loops through scenic countryside with one challenging hill.
+The undulating routes loop through scenic countryside with one challenging hill.

 RACE NUMBERS – TO BE COLLECTED ON THE DAY FROM RACE HQ